Crataco/ai-guide/guide/frontends.md

 ### What are frontends?

-A frontend is the interface you use to run and interact with a backend.
-I consider these the "clients."
+A frontend is the interface you use to run and interact with AI models.
 To clear up any confusion, I'll split them into two categories: standalone and proxy.

 **Standalone** frontends work on their own and exist to make it easier to interact with the AI backend.
 Examples of standalone frontends include:
 - [KoboldAI](https://github.com/KoboldAI/KoboldAI-Client)